samtragesser/Macroeconomics-Dynamic-Modelling/README.md

 ### Macroeconomic Trends
 Analysis of the United States' business cycle, including GDP, consumption, investments, government expenditures, net exports, unemployment rate and real consumer durables.

+### Markov Matricies and Asset Prices
+An anlysis of GDP cycle data through the lens of the Markovian process.
+The Markov matrix is then used to price assets and determine interest rates.

+###